realityforge/zim/README.md

 basically getting ready to apply some patches.

 Also `standard_update` is useful for updating DomGen and DBT plus doing some general cleaning of whitespace issues.
+If you wish to do a `standard_update` to just the small set of projects you are touching through some other patch, you can utilise the `standard_update_changed` command.

 ## Custom commands